bkchang-97/shopify_backend_2022_summer/README.md

-# Shopfiy Summer 2022 Backend Challence
+# Shopfiy Summer 2022 Backend Challenge
 ## By: Benjamin Chang

 This is my inventory tracking web application I have created for the challenge.
 I used a combination of Python + Flask to create the application, as well as bootstrap